 The perfect tool for making large, circular holes for the eyes is, you guessed it, a hole saw.
 Let the weight of the drill and teeth of the hole saw make the cut for you.
 Don’t press too hard, or you may end up with a smashed pumpkin.

 Using a large-diameter drill bit, cut out the facemask holes.
 Again, don’t put too much pressure on the drill.
 You’ll be surprised how crisp and clean these holes come out – much faster than trying to cut them by hand with a knife.

 Embellish with a Rotary Tool

 We further embellished the face mask pattern with a rotary tool.
 The small grinding attachment works well for removing just the first layer of the pumpkin skin.
 This allows light to shine through, but not nearly as much as a full on hole through the pumpkin.
 Then we carefully cut through the outlines of the mask, leaving enough solid pumpkin to hold it in place.

 Carve a Pumpkin With a Pressure Washer

 The carving tools used to make jack-o’-lanterns sometimes create more headaches and hand aches than they do smiles and joy.
-This is ideal for someone who wants more of a giant smile and big cut out eyes for their jack-o’-lantern instead of an intricate design.
+This power pressure pumpkin carving is ideal for someone who wants more of a giant smile and big cut out eyes for their jack-o’-lantern instead of an intricate design.
 Lazy man’s carving at its finest!
-Check out this video to see how it’s done.

 This handy little tool attaches to a drill and will make gutting a pumpkin easier.
 It might make gutting a pumpkin fun, too.
 Check out these really cool painted pumpkins.